 We are experiencing significant competition from incumbent telecommunications operators, direct-to-home satellite operators and/or other providers.
 This significant competition may have an adverse impact on our ability to increase or maintain our revenue, RGUs and/or average monthly subscription revenue per average cable RGU or mobile subscriber, as applicable, (ARPU).
-In this regard, we experienced an organic decline during the three and six months ended June 30, 2016 in fixed-line telephony RGUs.
+In this regard, we experienced an organic decline during the three and nine months ended September 30, 2016 in fixed-line telephony RGUs.

-On June 23, 2016, the United Kingdom (U.K.) held a referendum in which voters approved, on an advisory basis, an exit from the European Union (E.U.), commonly referred to as "Brexit."
-Although the vote is non-binding, it is expected that the referendum will be passed into law and the British government will commence negotiations to determine the terms of the U.K.'s withdrawal from the E.U.
-A withdrawal could, among other outcomes, disrupt the free movement of goods, services and people between the U.K. and the E.U., undermine bilateral cooperation in key geographic areas and significantly disrupt trade between the U.K. and the E.U. or other nations (including the U.S.) as the U.K. pursues independent trade relations.
-The initial impact of the announcement of Brexit caused significant volatility in global stock markets, including in the prices of Liberty Global publicly-traded equity securities.
+On June 23, 2016, the United Kingdom (U.K.) held a referendum in which U.K. citizens voted in favor of, on an advisory basis, an exit from the European Union (E.U.), commonly referred to as "Brexit."
+Although the vote is non-binding, the British government has announced it will formally notify the E.U. in March 2017 of its intention to leave the E.U.
+The U.K. High Court ruled on November 3, 2016 that the U.K. parliament must vote on whether the U.K. can start the process of leaving the E.U.
+The British government has appealed the ruling, which may take several months.
+The outcome of the appeal is relevant for the timing and terms under which the parties will commence negotiations to determine the terms of the U.K.'s withdrawal from the E.U.
+A withdrawal could, among other outcomes, disrupt the free movement of goods, services, people and capital between the U.K. and the E.U., undermine bilateral cooperation in key geographic areas and significantly disrupt trade between the U.K. and the E.U. or other nations as the U.K. pursues independent trade relations.
+The initial impact of the announcement of Brexit caused significant volatility in global capital markets.
+The effects of Brexit could adversely affect our business, results of operations and financial condition.